BSVino/Blender/README.md

 * Turning off render of a lamp should stop if from lighting the 3d view.
 * Overreliance on middle mouse button.
 * The translate/scale/rotate buttons on the toolbar on the right are pointless and should be removed.
+* A better interface for managing materials and textures.
+Put them on the same screen?
+Show associated textures when viewing a material?
+* Find a way to reduce screen clutter and information overload in the default view.
+* Viewport presets?
+A quick way to change between 1 panel, 4-view, animation, advanced.